NSA Whistleblower Edward Snowden's Options Are Dwindling Fast

 The fact is, there were much more economic choices Snowden could have made when it came to where to say in Hong Kong.
 In Kowloon, there are numerous smaller, cheaper hotels that he could have booked for a fraction of the cost.

-Whatever he does now, it won’t be easy in Hong Kong with the media manhunt currently in full pursuit mode.

-Snowden will have to make even more tough decisions in the near future.
+Assuming Snowden gets his financials in order, he’ll have to make even more tough decisions in the near future.
 At least if those decisions don’t get made for him.

 Will he stay or will he go?